How to Backup Your WordPress Website

 Backup is one of those computer-related terms that everyone likes to use even if they don’t completely understand it.
 If you are still not familiar with the term, it is a process of copying or archiving data so that you can quickly restore it if something terrible happens to the original files.

-When talking about WordPress, backup represents a process of copying WordPress’ files and databases to a safe location.
+When talking about WordPress, backup represents a process of copying WordPress files and databases to a safe location.
 So, in case you mess up your site, get hacked, or if you simply need an older version of the website for any reason, you can restore it painlessly.

 Usually, your WordPress hosting provider will get you covered.
 Most of the hosting companies today promise to do regular backups of your site.
-Some companies will back up your site on a daily basis, while the other will do that every week or month.
+Some companies will back up your site on a daily basis, while others will do that every week or month.
 Still, this is something you can’t completely rely on.
 Yes, most of the hosting companies will keep up to their promise and have your backups accessible all the time, but do you really want to entirely rely on someone else when it comes to your site?

 What if you want a complete backup in the following ten minutes and the support team isn’t answering for hours?
 What if your hosting company can’t retrieve the data you requested for any reason they come up with?